inteliquent/voice-platform-demo/README_doorman_demo.md

 Now that you have a registered client we can proceed to the actual demo:

-1. Set up call forwarding on your cell phone to send all calls to `708-982-7739` by dialing the following:
+1. Set up call forwarding on your cell phone to send all calls to `708-982-7739` by dialing the following (on your phone not the app):

 - VZW -  `*727089827739`
 - AT&T or T-Mobile -  `**21*17089827739#`)